 Setting up an Adwords Campaign can be daunting.
 There seems to be no end of options, dialogue boxes and drop down menus!
 So you’ve created an ad and got it displayed on Google’s Ad Network.
 You’ve even had a few clicks.
 But what now?
 How can I tell if all this time, money and effort is actually doing my project any good?
+As we provide Adwords management services to many companies we can walk you though it.

 Congratulations – you can untick the “AdWords Novice” check-box because you are well on your way to joining the community of “Serious AdWords Users”.
 You can accomplish this with the Google AdWords Conversion Tracking Tool.
 Basically Conversion Tracking works by identifying Key Performance Indicators (KPIs) that you set up.